TheDarkWolfer/Camille-s-Harmony-Toolkit/README.md

 You can also add a shorter alias to use the tool by running this command:

 `echo "alias cht='harmonytoolkit'" >> ~/.zshrc | ~/.bashrc #Choose depending on the shell you use`

+Or copy the main file (harmonytoolkit <- Python File) to your /usr/bin (Just make sure you give it the right permissions to avoid opening gaping holes into your network security) `cp <wherever you have the dir>/Camille-s-Harmony-Toolkit/harmonytoolkit /usr/bin/`

+Usage :

 `harmonytoolkit [options] [input]`